 Your participation in the survey is voluntary.
 However, we hope that you will participate and answer as many questions as you can.

-Your answers will be kept confidential.
 All responses will be combined and data will be reported in the aggregate.
 No names of individuals or organizations will be used in any reports.

 For questions, please call XXX toll free or click here [EMAIL ADDRESS] to send an email.